American Society of Maxillofacial Surgeons: Education and research

 Education of trainees and peers has been an organizational objective since the inception of the ASMS.
 The Kazanjian lectureship was initiated in 1966.
 This now biennial lectureship currently alternates with the Converse lectureship at the ASMS portion of the annual meeting of the American Society of Plastic Surgeons.

 The maxillofacial basics workshop was founded in 1979.
 Fundamentals of maxillofacial surgery and basic techniques for management of maxillofacial trauma and orthognathic conditions are taught to residents and fellows around North America semiannually.

 In 1998, the ASMS initiated a one-day intensive lecture series preceding the annual meeting of the American Society of Plastic Surgeons.
 Each year, the ASMS pre-conference symposium provided a multi-disciplinary education on topics in the field of craniomaxillofacial surgery for students, surgeons-in-training, and practicing plastic and maxillofacial surgeons.
 In the late 2010's, topics featured in the ASMS pre-conference symposium became more broadly incorporated into the regular program of the American Society of Plastic Surgeons annual meeting.

-In 2003, two educational fellowships were established to foster the advanced learning in the field of craniomaxillofacial surgery.
-The organization also offers grants for research on maxillofacial conditions.
+In 2003, two educational fellowships were established to foster advanced learning in the field of craniomaxillofacial surgery.
+The organization also offers grants for research on maxillofacial conditions to foster new innovations that may improve surgical treatment.

+In 2023, the ASMS launched international educational programs.
+The first was a partnership with both the Korean Cleft Palate-Craniofacial Association and Korean Society for Simulation Surgery, focusing on cutting edge techniques in craniomaxillofacial surgery.
+This was followed shortly thereafter by a maxillofacial symposium in collaboration with the Romanian Association of Plastic Surgeons.
+International exchange of ideas and experience is a growing focus of the ASMS given the diverse clinical scope of maxillofacial surgery.

 Scholarly work

 In 2020, the ASMS launched the journal, FACE, in collaboration with the American Society of Craniofacial Surgeons.
-The publication is dedicated to advancing the art and science of craniomaxillofacial surgery by disseminating evidence-based peer reviewed research.
+This SAGE Publishing journal is dedicated to advancing the art and science of craniomaxillofacial surgery by disseminating evidence-based peer reviewed research.
+In 2022, the FACE call podcast was developed to highlight individual papers in FACE and provide short-term open access to journal articles in addition to audio content.
+The following year, 2023, FACE became indexed in Scopus.